Work Station Set-up

 - Chairs conform to ergonomic good practice to the extent possible at each location.

-- At HQ the chairs offered to staff are approved by Medical Services, and you may determine your preference for personal comfort.
+- At HQ the chairs offered to staff are approved by DHMOSH, and you may determine your preference for personal comfort.
 However, DHMOSH is not responsible for recommeding any type of chair.

 - At HQ chair selection and set-up is available through Facilities Management

 - At other duty stations, inquire with the administrative support services about the approved chairs.